her001/Asma/README.md

 ![alt text](data/screenshots/screenshot-asma.png "Asma Window with Mod Selection")

-The primary purpose is to provide a GUI for selecting the mods to launch the game with.
-In addition, the some common game options can be toggled, which are remembered between uses.
+The primary purpose is to provide a GUI for selecting modifications to launch the game with.
+In addition, some common game options can be toggled, which are remembered between uses.
+Note that Asma may be functional on macOS, but this is untested.

 Asma is made available under the terms of the GNU GPL version 3.
 See `LICENSE` for details.